Chatang

-Chatang (茶汤 (chátāng, tea soup)) or seasoned flour mush is a traditional gruel common to both Beijing cuisine and Tianjin cuisine, and often sold as a snack on the street.
-It is made from sorghum flour and/or broomcorn millet and/or proso millet flour and glutinous millet flour.
+Chatang (茶汤 (chátāng, tea soup)) or seasoned flour mush is a traditional gruel common to both Beijing cuisine and Tianjin cuisine, and is often sold as a snack on the street.
+Depending on the region, it can be made using flour from one or more of a number of grains, including sorghum, broomcorn millet, proso millet, glutinous millet or wheat.
 The Chinese name is figurative, not literal, as there is neither any tea nor any soup in this dish.